 4 Easy Ways to Remember to sit up Straight

 Working the nine to five, many of us spend the majority of the day trapped behind a desk and staring at a computer.
 That’s about forty hours a week sitting, and without the proper posture, it can cause major back pain.
-Problem is, between meetings, deadlines, and endless emails, sitting up straight isn’t the first thing on many of our minds during the workday.
-These four tips will help you remember to readjust and realign your spine, so when it’s finally time to go home your back and neck won’t be aching.
+The problem is, between meetings, deadlines, and endless emails, sitting up straight isn’t the first thing on many of our minds during the workday.
+However, a posture corrector could help to remind you to fix your posture while sat down during the day.
+Furthermore, these four tips will help you remember to readjust and realign your spine, so when it’s finally time to go home your back and neck won’t be aching.

 Set a timer